learnk8s/learnk8s.io/src/templating/content.md

 _What if you have too many placeholders, what does the `sed` command look like?_

-If you have only a handful variables that you wish to change, you might want to install [`yq`](https://mikefarah.github.io/yq/) — a command line tool designed to transform YAML.
+If you have only a handful variables that you wish to change, you might want to install [`yq`](https://mikefarah.github.io/yq/) — a command-line tool designed to transform YAML.

 > `yq` is similar to another more popular tool called [`jq`](https://stedolan.github.io/jq/) that focuses on JSON instead of YAML.